 - Are you looking to build your own ECU from a kit or buy a pre-assembled ECU?

-- Are you open to retrofitting a different ignition system such as the Ford EDIS distributorless system or one of our crank trigger kits if it is determined that the MegaSquirt will not properly (or easily) control your factory ignition system?
-Many factory systems MegaSquirt can simply take control of, some it cannot.
-EDIS to the rescue!
-It’s cheap, simple and works great!
+- Are you open to retrofitting a different ignition system or one of our crank trigger kits if it is determined that the MegaSquirt will not properly (or easily) control your factory ignition system, or if we determine your existing sensors / ignition do not support the features you would like to add to this motor?

 If you can cut and paste the above list into an email and answer all questions it would be very helpful to us– otherwise we’ll likely have to ask you the same questions in order to best assist you.